 5) How to Set Shutter Speed

-a) By setting the camera to “Shutter Priority” mode, where you set the shutter speed and the camera automatically selects the aperture.
+- By setting the camera to “Shutter Priority” mode, you choose the shutter speed, and the camera automatically selects the aperture.

-b) By setting the camera to “Manual” mode, where you set both shutter speed and aperture manually.
+- By setting the camera to “Manual” mode, you choose both shutter speed and aperture manually.

 6) How to Find Shutter Speed

-Do you know how to find out what your camera shutter speed is set to?
+Do you know how to find what your camera shutter speed is set to?
 It is typically very easy to find the shutter speed.
-On Nikon DSLRs that have a top panel, the shutter speed is typically located on the top left corner:
+On cameras that have a top panel, the shutter speed is typically located on the top left corner, as circled:

-If you still cannot find the shutter speed, set your camera to “Aperture Priority” mode, then look into the viewfinder and point at a really dark area.
-Remember the numbers in the display, then switch to a very bright area and see what number changes.
-The number that changes is your shutter speed.
+If you still cannot find the shutter speed, set your camera to “Aperture Priority” mode, and make sure that you have turned “AUTO ISO” off.
+Then, start pointing around your camera from dark to bright areas.
+The number that changes will be your shutter speed.

 If you have enjoyed this article, please check out our in-depth Level 1 Photography Basics Course, where we explore all the basics of photography in much more detail.
 It is an intensive, 5+ hour course with enough material to not only get you started today, but also to serve as a reference material in the future.